matt40k/matt40k.uk/content/posts/2019-02-28-powerbi-version-control.md

 This will also allow IT to define where repositories are push too, give them access and in the future apply tests - such as recommending using a M code to generate a column at ETL rather then DAX which is generated every time it is required (ie a massive performance hit)

 [Please vote to make this happen](https://ideas.powerbi.com/forums/265200-power-bi-ideas/suggestions/36978934-built-in-git-support-in-powerbi-desktop)

+## Update

+Just to expand on the "why version control \ git" from newbie point of view.

+Version control is essential for any developer regardless of level.
+Version control allows you to track changes.
+It's highly unlikely you are going to ever develop a perfect solution, even if you are a expert, first time that isn't going to require any changes.
+By tracking changes it allows you to quickly identify WHEN something has changed, WHAT has changed - as you can "diff" the old vs the new file and if you have added a useful commit message, WHY something has changed.

+Git is a distributed version control system.
+This means there is no spoon.
+I mean there is no server.
+Every copy has everything and is equal.
+Because of this commits are performed locally and you "push" them to remote servers, this means you can develop offline then push when you are back online.
+Pushing basically means you have a backup and allows others to "clone" your work (permissions willing).
+Git has become the defacto code version control.

+The current problem is Power BI Desktop creates PBIX or PBIT which are .zip binary files.
+This means you can't "diff" the files, so you can't track changes - you can't see that you've changed the [Price] measure to [Price - Exc VAT].
+In addition because you can't "diff", you can't merge changes - which you need to do if you have more then one developer working on a project.
+So if Dev-A changes [Price] to [Price - Exc VAT] and Dev-B adds [Price - Inc VAT] you can't work independently then merge the two together.
+This limits Power BI development to a single developer.